Fincer/linux-server-setup/exercises/exam.md

 3) Set up firewall configuration with ufw

-4) Set up a PHP website that takes user input and writes it into MySQL database
+4) Set up a PHP website that takes user input and writes it into MySQL database in the web browser view

 5) Set up and install Wordpress

     - Points to different DNS (/etc/hosts)
+    - Create a symbolic link from /usr/share/wordpress to /var/www/html/wordpress

 6) Check /var/log/auth.log for any suspicious SSH login attempts
+    - multiple entries were present (you need to parse the log file to see all suspicious entries!)